-Victims of sexual violence are not defined as refugees by the refugee convention.
+Imagine being raped by military forces in your country, and then not being able to get asylum in other countries.
+This is not fiction, but reality for women.
+Victims of sexual violence are not defined as refugees by international law (Refugee convention, art.
+1.A.).
 If you are not defined as a refugee, you cannot get asylum.
 Consequently, victims of sexual violence face huge obstacles getting asylum all over the world.
-This is the case for Congolese women being raped by government soldiers.
+This is the case for women who have been raped by government soldiers.
+The Democratic Republic of Congo, also called Congo- Kinshasa, is one of the worst countries on earth being a woman in.
 The Congolese government use rape as a military strategy against women and children.

 Despite the fact that these women due to European Union law are being defined as refugees in all countries of the EU, several EU countries deport women to a government that rapes them.
 Sweden, a country famous for welcoming refugees with open arms as well as being one of the most “feminist countries”, has been deporting victims of sexual violence for over 12 years.
 According to international law (Convention against torture, art.
 3) , it is crime of torture to deport someone to a country where she will face torture.
 The United Nations has stated in judicial decisions – not once, but twice – that Sweden is breaching international law when deporting women to Congo-Kinshasa.
 Nevertheless, Sweden continues to deport rape victims to Congo-Kinshasa.
 Unfortunately, this is not just the case in Sweden.
 Many other countries, including the United Kingdom, Finland and the United States, have for many years been deporting women who have been raped by Congolese government soldiers, to the hands of the Congolese government.